 The only significant balance of payments in such a union would be the Community's overall balance with the rest of the world.
-By this stage, equilibrium would be maintained within the Community in the same way as within a single nation, i.e. through the influence of public-sector and private-sector transfers and mobility of the factors of production.
+By this stage, equilibrium would be maintained within the Community in the same way as within a single nation, i. e. through the influence of public-sector and private-sector transfers and mobility of the factors of production.

-Such a union would be free-by definition-from balance-of-payments problems.
-On the other hand, any disparities between prices in the various parts of the Community would prompt movements of factors of production-capital in particular-making for medium-term adjustments through the regional relocation of industry; in the short term, these disparities could lead to closures of businesses and unemployment.
-Hence the fundamental importance of maintaining homogeneous price trends throughout the Community.
+But it is then of crucial importance that homogeneous price trends be maintained throughout the Community.
 In so far as public action, whether budgetary or monetary, influences the general level of prices, steps would have to be taken to ensure that such action was fully consistent from country to country; the main conditions which would have to be fulfilled in a fully developed economic and monetary union would therefore be as follows:

-- (i) the creation of liquidity throughout the area, monetary policy and credit policy would be centralized; - (ii) the Community would have competence for monetary policy in relation to the rest of the world; - (iii) the Member States' policies concerning the capital market would be unified; - (iv) the essential features of public budgets as a whole, and in particular variations in their volume, the size of balances and the manner in which they are financed or used, would be decided at Community level; - (v) the Member States would no longer have exclusive control of regional and structural policies; - (vi) the two sides of industry would be consulted systematically and regularly at Community level.
+- the creation of liquidity throughout the area, monetary policy and credit policy would be centralized; - (ii) the Community would have competence for monetary policy in relation to the rest of the world; - (iii) the Member States' policies concerning the capital market would be unified; - (iv) the essential features of public budgets as a whole, and in particular variations in their volume, the size of balances and the manner in which they are financed or used, would be decided at Community level; - (v) the Member States would no longer have exclusive control of regional and structural policies; - (vi) the two sides of industry would be consulted systematically and regularly at Community level.